jcorporation/myMPD/docs/060-references/pictures.md

 ### Scripts

-If myMPD does not find local albumart it emmits the `mympd_albumart` trigger.
+If myMPD does not find local albumart it emits the `mympd_albumart` trigger.
 Attach a script to fetch and deliver albumart to this trigger.
 Only one script is supported for this event.

 A fully working example implementation can be found in the [mympd-scripts repository](https://github.com/jcorporation/mympd-scripts/tree/main/Albumart).